khulnasoft-lab/design.khulnasoft.com/contents/regions/settings.md

 ### Placement of settings options

-Settings can be accessed trough the sidebar navigation, user settings menu, or contextual options in feature pages.
-Learn more about [navigation](/regions/navigation)
+Settings can be accessed through the sidebar [navigation](/regions/navigation), user settings menu, or contextual options in feature pages.

 ### Grouping